Randi Weingarten: Class size

 Smaller class sizes have also been a major initiative of the UFT under Weingarten.
 She attempted to tie smaller class sizes to salaries in each of the three collective bargaining agreements she has negotiated, and linked class size to school repair and rebuilding issues.
 In 2003, Weingarten and the UFT pushed for a change to the New York City Charter which would force the city to reduce class sizes.
 The charter revision became caught in lawsuits and was eventually dropped, although Weingarten continued to advocate for smaller class sizes.

-A New York Sun editorial on May 20, 2003, questioned Weingarten's focus on this issue and challenged her argument that class size is a critical factor in learning, noting that "America has been reducing class sizes steadily for the last half century, with little to show in results."

 Teacher seniority

 Weingarten has been a staunch supporter of the LIFO policy ("last in, first out"), otherwise known as teacher seniority.
-When Education Secretary Arne Duncan changed a February 2011 speech at the last minute to remove a negative reference to the LIFO policy, under which the last teacher to be hired must be the first one fired, the New York Post editorialized that the action "has the fingerprints of Randi Weingarten and the American Federation of Teachers all over it."
 Asked in a 2011 Wall Street Journal interview about LIFO, Weingarten defended it, saying: "It's not the perfect mechanism but it's the best mechanism we have.
 You have cronyism and corruption and discrimination issues.
 We're saying let's do things the right way.
 We don't want to see people getting laid off based on who they know instead of what they know.
 We don't want to see people get laid off based on how much they cost."